 4” Temporary Cone Strainer, Stainless Steel, ASME Class 150, 150% Open Area and 1/8” Perf.
 Screen.

-- As well as style – Cone, Basket, etc.
+- Know the style – Cone, Basket, etc.

 - In addition to the direction of flow – straight or reverse.